 The CISWA WA International Tertiary Student of the Year Award is about recognising the significant contribution that international students make to the Western Australian community.

-CISWA seeks to acknowledge an international student, who has demonstrated academic excellence and has contributed to enhancing the student experience both on and off campus.
+CISWA seeks to acknowledge an international student, who has demonstrated academic excellence and has contributed to enhancing the student experience both in the school and in the community.

-In selecting the recipient of this award, the student’s achievements and contributions during their time as an international student in Australia will be taken into consideration.
-Additional weight will be given to any activities which promote interaction with Australian students and with the local community.
+In selecting the recipient of this award, the student’s achievements and contributions during their time as an international student in Australia were taken into consideration.
+Additional weight was given to any activities which promote interaction with Australian students and with the local community.

 2019 WINNER: Audrey Kim – The University of Western Australia